KEQAS is an international scheme that monitors and reports on the accuracy of vitamin K1 ( phylloquinone ) analysis.

 At the 10th meeting of the European Fat-soluble Vitamins Group in 1996, it was agreed that a quality assurance scheme for the determination of vitamin K1 should be initiated since self “in-house” assessment of laboratory performance makes it difficult to identify systematic errors.
 It was decided that participation in an external quality assurance scheme would greatly assist the development and harmonisation of methods for vitamin K analyses and their application to nutritional and clinical studies.

-Members receive 3 batches of 3 blind samples each year and are required to analyse them during specific periods over the course of the year.
+Participating laboratories receive four batches of three samples annually and are required to analyse them during specific periods over the course of the year.
 When results are returned they are subjected to statistical analysis including an outliers test and a Z scoring system.
-The target for accuracy of analysis is currently set at 20 % from the All Laboratories Trimmed Mean (ALTM) and this is the standard by which results are judged good, acceptable, questionable or unacceptable.
 Members then receive comprehensive reports detailing their performance.

-KEQAS is now a member of UKNEQAS and is CPA (EQA) accredited.
+KEQAS is a UKNEQAS affiliated EQA scheme.
+Viapath Analytics LLP, operating KEQAS, is a UKAS accredited proficiency testing provider (No. 7586).
 A standard reference material is now available and pilot schemes for menaquinone -4, menaquinone -7 and vitamin K1 -2,3- epoxide are now in place.

 Please email David Card and include your contact name and address to which samples should be sent.